 Thorikos: The famous settlement with its silver mines, theatre, washeries and Mycenaean tholos tombs in the Lavrion area, Attica, is under continuing investigation by a team of the Universiteit Gent, under the direction of Professor Roald Docter.
 A team of the Université de Liége, under direction of Professor em.
-Robert Laffineur, and another team of the Universiteit Gent, under direction of Professor em.
+Robert Laffineur, was active for long periods and will be also active under the direction of Professor em.
 Roberta Laffineur and Dr Sylviane Déderix (UCLouvain) under the general supervision of the director of the site Professor R. Docter.
-The new five-year program (2018-2022) under the direction of Professor Roald Docter is under prepapration and will cover the totality of the site, i.e. the Industrial Quarter, the Theater area, and the Velatouri.
+The new five-year program (2018-2022) under the direction of Professor Roald Docter covers the totality of the site, i.e. the Industrial Quarter, the Theater area, and the Velatouri.
 The University of Liège in the person of Professor Em.
-Robert Laffineur will return on the site and occupy the activities on the top and Northern slopes of Velatouri covering the pre-and protohistoric areas.
+Robert Laffineur and Dr Sylviane Déderix will return on the site and occupy the activities on the top and Northern slopes of Velatouri covering the pre-and protohistoric areas.
 Also, the team under Professor Denis Morin will continue the exploitation of the underground mining network.